-Specifies a graph edge, that is, a mapping from the @id
+Specifies a graph edge, that is, a mapping from the @id of this subject

 to a set of one or more values.